pivotal-cf/pcf-release-notes/p1-v1.7/runtime_ki_1_7.md

 #### New Issues

-* The Apps Manager console URL has changed from console.run.<URL> to apps.run.<URL>.
+* The Apps Manager console URL has changed from console.run._YourURL_ to apps.run._YourURL_.

 #### Existing Issues